snitchbcc/articles/2021/10/climate-crisis-report.md

 ---
 thumbnail: content://climatehouse.jpeg
+title: >-
-title: "New Report Traces Climate Crisis To One House Leaving Windows Open With Heater On"
+  New Report Traces Climate Crisis To One House Leaving Windows Open With Heater On
+authors:
-authors: Curran Holden
+  - Curran Holden
 date: 4
 tags:
   - politics